Is Blogging Worth It in 2023?

 However, blogging is a big investment time-wise.

-It can take anywhere from 6 months to 18 months before seeing any significant results or earnings.
+It can take anywhere from 6 months to 18 months before see any significant results or earnings.

 Sadly, this is what most people get wrong.